sharonhoward/llpp/README.md

 Please read the *methods and caveats* section carefully before using the data!

-### Text files
+### Texts

-**10130 plain text files**: one .txt file per petition, organised into subfolders by court.
+**10130 plain text files**: one .txt file for each petition, in subfolders organised by court.
+(13.5mb)

-Filenames: the name of each file corresponds to the image reference on London Lives and to the ll_img field in each of the metadata tables.
+File naming: the name of each file corresponds to the image reference on London Lives and to the ll_img field in each of the metadata tables.

 The text files are intended primarily to enable textmining (bearing in mind all the problems already discussed) or import into a database for advanced searching.